loum/makester/README.rst

 If you're into `3 musketeers <https://3musketeers.io/>`_ and use Docker, ``docker-compose`` or Python virtual environments and ``make`` regularly then read on.

+Still not sure?
+Try to `Run the Sample Docker "Hello World" Project`_.

 *************
 Prerequisites
 *************